cechiorlu/crave_assessment/ReadMe.md

 # Backend Application for A startup progress tracker app

-> mutation for toggling isChecked
+> Mutation for toggling isChecked
 > Query for fetching all checklists